sireenhilo/-Final-Project-Team-fprintf-Team-Name-/README.md

 * Column 19: Total force in Newtons (N) on right foot

 #### Relevant Data Set Links
-* [Link to data set information page] (https://physionet.org/content/gaitpdb/1.0.0/)
-* [Link to data set ZIP] (https://physionet.org/static/published-projects/gaitpdb/gait-in-parkinsons-disease-1.0.0.zip)
-* [Link to file describing demographics of data set] (https://physionet.org/content/gaitpdb/1.0.0/demographics.xls)
+[Link to data set information page] (https://physionet.org/content/gaitpdb/1.0.0/ "Link to data set ZIP") [Link to data set ZIP] (https://physionet.org/static/published-projects/gaitpdb/gait-in-parkinsons-disease-1.0.0.zip) [Link to file describing demographics of data set] (https://physionet.org/content/gaitpdb/1.0.0/demographics.xls)

 ## Breaking down sections of the code
 Our code is separated into 4 sections, and can be run in individual sections or all together if need be.